Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 Utility Tutorials
 -----------------

-This tutorial illustrates a few of the most common utility functions available in the :code:`utils` directory.
+These tutorials illustrate a few of the most common utility functions available in the :code:`utils` directory.

 .. toctree::